AI-for-Education/redis-stack-server-ACI/README.md

 #### .env

-In addition to the configuration file, you must alse set a single environment variable:
+In addition to the configuration file, you may also set a single environment variable:

     REDIS_KEY="my-redis-key"

 This will be the key that is required to connect to the Redis server once it has been deployed.
-Choose any string that you want here, but it cannot be empty.
+Choose any string that you want here.
 You can either set this environment variable manually or create a file called .env in the repository root with this line in it.

+Alternately, if you choose not to set this environment variable, or if it is an empty string, a random key will be generated for you.
+You can find this key afterwards in the generated redis_pass.txt file.

 ### Run